vector623/vector623.github.io/_posts/2018-06-25-devils-dictionary.markdown

 ## D ##

+Data Lake - the cloud's version of My Documents.

 Data science - Statistics and linear algebra concealed behind a veil of marketing and ignorance.

 Devops - A portmanteau of Development and Operations.
 In other words, the combined practice of writing software and